revtheundead/deepseek-medical-finetuning/README.md

 - **Better diagnostic explanations**: Clearer connections between symptoms & conditions.
 - **Potential use cases**: Medical Q&A bots, clinical decision support, AI-driven documentation.

-A screenshot of Weights and Biases statistics can be found below:
+As a bonus, a screenshot of Weights and Biases statistics regarding training process can be found below.
+Yours should look similar:

 ![image](https://github.com/user-attachments/assets/c95cd786-deaf-4d09-a445-9d5713e01a1e)